-TEACH Preparatory Elementary School believes that learning best occurs in an environment that consistently incorporates Character Education, and Discipline into a sound academic program.
+TEACH Tech Charter High School (TTCHS) believes that learning best occurs in an environment that consistently incorporates Character Education, and Discipline into a sound academic program.
+With that in mind, all students and their parents must sign the TTCHS PBIS contract which holds our students to a high standard of personal conduct.
 We believe that discipline and learning are directly related.
 Given the proper environment, we believe that children exhibit their best learning in appropriate ways.
-In a joint effort of parents and school, students of School Name are taught and expected to follow the discipline guides as set forth by the School 's Board of Directors:
+In a joint effort of parents and school, students of School Name are taught and expected to follow the discipline guides as set forth by the School 's Board of Directors: Responsibility

-Responsibility

 - Do what you are supposed to do; when you are supposed to do it

-- Persevere: keep on trying!
+- · Persevere: keep on trying!

 - Be on task

 - Always do your best

 - Think before you act-consider the consequences

 - Be accountable for your choices

 - Follow directions

 - Respect the rights and belongings of others